A Survey on Multi-Task Learning: MTL Models

 Different from conventional multi-task feature selection methods which assume that different tasks share a set of original features, Zhou et al. \cite{zjh10} consider a different scenario where useful features in different tasks have no overlapping.
-In order to achieve this, an exclusive Lasso model is proposed with the objective function formulated as $\min_{\mathbf{W},\mathbf{b}}\ L(\mathbf{W},\mathbf{b})+\lambda\|\mathbf{W}\|_{1,2}^2$, where the regularizer is the squared $\ell_{1,2}$ norm on $\mathbf{W}$.
+In order to achieve this, an exclusive Lasso model is proposed with the objective function formulated as {